rebornplusplus/ray-tracing/README.md

 # Open Object World with Ray Tracing

 Dive into a 3D-space containing multiple objects of various shapes and color, with a fully controllable camera.
 Explore and take pictures.
-Ray Tracing is used for proper lighting and reflection.
+Phong Lighting Model and Ray Tracing are used for proper lighting and reflection.

 ![Fig: Picture taken from a sample scene](./out/output6.bmp)